 Susan Summers, LPC LCAC

-Susan comes to Soma with 21 years of counseling experience, 14 years of which specializing in addiction treatment.
+Susan has a deep passion for helping those who have gone through painful losses and trauma.
+She has 21 years of counseling experience, 14 years of which specializing in addiction treatment.
 She approaches the counseling relationship with genuine compassion and respect, and recognizes the dignity and uniqueness of each client.
-Areas of expertise include: addictions, co-dependency, ACOA issues, family roles in addiction, and addictive relationships; anxiety, depression, grief, and dual-diagnosis issues; abuse issues, overcoming Narcissistic abuse and related personality disorders; trauma and PTSD; spirituality; and health issues related to chronic stress and trauma.
+Areas of expertise include: addictions, co-dependency, ACOA issues, family roles in addiction, and addictive relationships; anxiety, depression, grief, and dual-diagnosis issues; abuse issues, trauma and PTSD; spirituality; and health issues related to chronic stress and trauma.
 She completed an art therapy internship at The Menninger Clinic in 1991, both in the creative arts therapies departments and the Eating Disorders unit.
 Her specialty areas include art therapy, cognitive behavioral therapy, motivational interviewing, reality therapy, and Biblical concepts and principles.
 As a Christian professional, she pairs faith-driven and faith-informed treatment and biblical principles with psychotherapeutic techniques to assist clients in finding true, lasting healing and new life.

 Shelly Huffman, LCPC MA